 Commonly a fine, red, lace-like rash then develops on the body, arms and legs.
 The rash may be itchy and may seem to fade then flare up when the child is hot or emotionally upset.
-The rash usually lasts for about two weeks, but may last for up to six weeks.
+The rash usually lasts for about two weeks but may last for up to six weeks.

 If adults develop the condition, they are less likely to have rashes but sometimes suffer swollen and painful joints, especially in the hands and feet.
 This joint pain usually only lasts for one to two weeks, but in severe cases may last for several months.

-Usually diagnosis is made based on clinical signs and symptoms.
-In an otherwise healthy child red, hot cheeks and a lacy rash are usually enough to indicate the condition.
+Usually diagnosis is made based on the symptoms - in an otherwise healthy child red, hot cheeks and a lacy rash are usually enough to indicate the condition.

-- Paracetamol, to relieve fever
+- Paracetamol to relieve fever

 - Cold flannels to relieve discomfort of hot cheeks

-- Encouraging adequate fluid intake
+- Encouraging adequate fluid intake.

 Further information and support